zzhang05/DANI/README.md

-#  Codes ACMMM2024 paper ''Improving the Training of the GANs with Limited Data via Dual Adaptive Noise Injection''
+#  Codes for ACMMM2024 paper ''Improving the Training of the GANs with Limited Data via Dual Adaptive Noise Injection''

 We have provided the codes of DANI with Projected GAN on low-shot datasets.
 The details are shown as follows.